beamb/microlearning/README.md

 5. Browse to the `build` folder and press the **OK** button.
 6. If you cannot see the app's logo in your extensions bar, click the "Extensions" logo (puzzle piece) and make sure to pin the extension called "**Microlearning**".

+## How to update the extension

+1. Run `npm run build` in your command line.
+2. Open **chrome://extensions/** in Google Chrome.
+3. Click the reload button in the "**Microlearning 0.0.1**" extension card

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts